Economic Development and Available Property

 Incorporation date: 1924

 Flossmoor has four major commercial areas: Downtown Flossmoor, Southwest Flossmoor, Flossmoor Commons and Governors Triangle.
-See this information sheet for available properties.

 The Governors Triangle is a prime office and professional service development.
 Existing uses in the area include Flossmoor Animal Hospital, the Center for Dental Excellence and other small businesses.
+This area is conveniently located across from the UChicago Medical Center, which is a large regional medical and urgent care facility.
+The Village owns several parcels in this area and is seeking development proposals to expand services.